tpuchal/BigDecimal-and-Complex-Numbers-in-C/README.md

 # BigDecimal-and-Complex-Numbers-in-C
-Implementation of BigDecimal and Complex numbers in C using only arrays
+Implementation of BigDecimal and Complex numbers in C using only basic arrays

 The main idea behind this project was to not use any data structures except for single- dimensional arrays With use of these classes you can do basic arithmetical operations (addition, subtraction, multiplication, division) regardless of their size.